 Then, you would want to climb another one… and another one.

-Before you know it, you are in love with nature, so much so that the feelings derived from conquering its heights are able to teach you valuable lessons in life.
+Before you know it, you are in love with nature, so much so that the feelings derived from conquering its heights can teach you valuable life lessons.

 Are you feeling mountain-sick right now?

 Do you long for the next time you get to climb heights?